YK7188/YK_Lab/18.Hybrid PKI simulation/README.md

 - Windows Server 2012 R2 or later.
 - Intune connector server better not be colocated with the CA.

-On SRV3, go to Intune and download the .exe file.
+On connector server, go to Intune and download the .exe file.

 Path: Tenant admin > Connectors and tokens > Certificate Connectors > Add